-In the light of the foregoing considerations, the Group expects to achieve an adjusted EBITDA of Euro 950 - Euro 1,020 million, a significant improvement on the Euro 768 million recorded in 2018 (which included the negative effect of the Euro 165 million provision for the Western Link project).
+In light of the foregoing, the Group expects to achieve an Adjusted EBITDA for 2019 of Euro 950-1,020 million (excluding the impact arising from the application of IFRS 16, expected to amount to about Euro 40 million on a yearly basis), significantly improving compared to Euro 767 million recorded in 2018.
 The Group also expects to generate cash flows of approximately Euro 300 million \pm 10% (FCF before acquisitions & disposals) in 2019.
-This figure is net of the planned outlay of Euro 90 million relating to the restructuring and integration activities.
-Prysmian Group is continuing to optimise its organisational and production structures with the aim of achieving a level of cumulative synergies arising from the integration with General Cable of Euro 175 million by 2021 (of which Euro 35 million recorded at the end of 2018), an increase compared to the previous target of Euro 150 million in 2022, and one year earlier.
+This figure includes the planned outlay of Euro 90 million relating to the restructuring and integration activities.
 This forecast is based on the Company's current business perimeter.